 Media planners, also known as brand planners or brand strategists, work at advertising agencies and create ad campaigns for the various clients.
-The media planner interacts somewhat with the creatives (i.e. the copywriters who create the ad copy whether it's for magazines or billboards) but predominantly they work with clients to help them make decisions about how a particular media campaign will unfold.
-A big part of a media planner’s job is to pick the right kinds of places (i.e., the correct TV shows, magazines, websites, etc) to place different ads.
+The media planner interacts somewhat with the creatives (i.e., the copywriters who create the ad copy whether it's for magazines or billboards) but predominantly they work with clients to help them make decisions about how a particular media campaign will unfold.
+A big part of a media planner’s job is to pick the right kinds of places to place different ads.

-The goal is to ensure that the client's product (and by "product" I mean "brand") is advertised to the correct audience.
+The goal is to ensure that the client's brand is advertised to the correct audience.

 The main thing a media planner needs is a willingness and eagerness to learn about the world of advertising.
-The job can be very social because it entails working with (and entertaining) clients, so an interest in socializing with colleagues and clients is paramount.
-Also key is an understanding of how marketing and advertising works.
-The first question to ask yourself is: How can a client -- either a big consumer product company like Starbucks or a national nonprofit service organization like Planned Parenthood -- best brand itself?
+The job can be very social because it entails working with and entertaining clients, so an interest in socializing with colleagues and clients is paramount.
+Also important is an understanding of how marketing and advertising works.
+The first question to ask yourself is this: How can a client--either a big consumer product company like Starbucks or a national nonprofit service organization like Planned Parenthood--best brand itself?